serkanyazici/kubernetes-prometheus-helm/README.md

 `http://<External-IP>/metrics` [zoover:devops]

-(https requests might throw an error due to certificate reasons however you can still proceed or provide your own)
+(https requests might throw an error due to certificate reasons however you can still proceed or provide your own cert)

 Access the Prometheus UI: